cult-of-coders/apollo/MIGRATION.md

+# 0.7.0

+- Built-in support for Uploads
+- Moved `schemaDirectives` and `context` to the main Apollo options and they are blended in properly

 # 0.6.0

-Morpher has changed the way it receives inputs, being serialised via JSON.
+Morpher has changed the way it receives inputs, being serialised via EJSON.

 # 0.5.0